hyperledger/fabric/docs/source/peer-chaincode-devmode.md

     ```
     export FABRIC_CFG_PATH=$(pwd)/sampleconfig
     ```
 5. Create the `hyperledger` subdirectory in the `/var` directory.
-This is a location the orderer uses to store blocks as defined in the orderer `orderer.yaml` and peer `core.yaml` files.
+This is the default location Fabric uses to store blocks as defined in the orderer `orderer.yaml` and peer `core.yaml` files.
 To create the `hyperledger` subdirectory, execute these commands, replacing the question marks with your username:

     ```
     sudo mkdir /var/hyperledger